Backgrounder on Research and Test Reactors

 Research and test reactors – also called "non-power" reactors – are nuclear reactors primarily used for research, training and development.
 These reactors contribute to almost every field of science including physics, chemistry, biology, medicine, geology, archeology, and environmental sciences.

-The U.S. Nuclear Regulatory Commission (NRC) regulates 42 research and test reactors of which 31 are currently operating.
-The others are in the process of either removing radioactive material from the facility (decommissioning), or awaiting decommissioning.
+The U.S. Nuclear Regulatory Commission regulates 31 operating research and test reactors.
+Others are in the process of either removing radioactive material from the facility (decommissioning), or awaiting decommissioning.
 The decommissioning reactors are licensed to possess residual radioactive material, not to operate the reactor.
-Most research and test reactors are at universities or colleges in the United States.
-The Department of Energy research reactors are not regulated by the NRC.
+Most research and test reactors in the United States are at universities or colleges.
+Department of Energy regulates its own research/test reactors.

-The NRC licenses research and test reactors consistent with the NRC mission: to ensure adequate protection of the public health and safety, promote the common defense and security, and protect the environment.
+The NRC licenses research and test reactors consistent with the NRC mission.
 These licenses authorize reactor operation and possession of radioactive material.
 The NRC changes license requirements through actions that include: